cap-lab/tqsim/README.md

 # TQSIM (Timed QEMU-based Simulator)
-TQSIM is a fast and generic cycle-approximate simualtor supporting modern superscalar out-of-order processors.
+We present TQSIM, an open source, fast, and cycle-approximate simulation tool built on QEMU to support simulation of generic modern superscalar out-of-order processors.
 TQSIM is developed by CAPLab, SNU, and sponsored by Samsung SAIT.
 You can find more details about TQSIM in future literatures from CAPLab, SNU. (http://iris.snu.ac.kr/xe/papers)

 # Licence